Call: +447795 481246 - Email: email@example.com

 Janome - as seen on The Great British Sewing Bee.
 Janome has a wide range of machines to suit all pockets.

 Lidl stores stock sewing machines twice yearly.
-There own brand ‘Silvercrest’ is excellent value and has the thumbs up from me.
+Their own brand ‘Silvercrest’ is excellent value and has the thumbs up from me.
+They also stock overlockers, normally the Singer brand.
+At £129, I find these to be great value for domestic sewing room.

 Stay clear of any under £20 sewing machines sold in discount stores.
 They are a waste of money.
 For a decent new machine, expect to pay £50 upwards.